gopi-suvanam/scribbler-website/index.md

 ---

 ### Experiment in JavaScript With Ease
-Scribbler is a tool to experiment in JavaScript for scientific computation/new code development/visualization/data science.
+Scribbler is a browser-based tool to experiment in JavaScript for scientific computation/new code development/visualization/data science.
 - Runs without backend.
-- Can be loaded from the file system.
+Can be loaded from the file system.
-- Has a minimalistic UI.
+- Easy to use with a minimalistic UI.
-- Uses minimal external libraries or frameworks.
-- Comes pre-loaded with Plotly and DI-Libs.
 - Can load thirdparty libraries dynamically.

 ![Scribbler Screenshot](Scribbler-SS.png)

 > JavaScript is the language that never ceases to surprise you with its quirks and oddities.
 >